rand00/linux-everyday-scripts/README.md

 * Quickly open pdf-files when working in a terminal environment.
 * From within Emacs use `M-x !` to call `pok` with some pdf from the current working directory.
-* Make a directory for **active pdf's** with sym-links to the pdf's you're currently reading and supply the directory as argument to `pok` for quick-opening.
+* Make a directory for *active pdf's* with symbolic links to the pdf's you're currently reading and supply the directory as argument to `pok` for quick-opening.

 #### Dependencies